Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Stability and the sum of Lyapunov exponents

 \begin{prop} Let $f:M\times \Pj^{k}\to M\times \Pj^{k}$ be a holomorphic family of endomorphisms of $\Pj^k$ which admits an equilibrium web $\cal M$ which is given by ${\cal M}=\lim_n {\cal M}_n$ where $\Gamma_\gamma \cap C_f=\emptyset$ for any $\gamma\in \cup_n \supp {\cal M}_n$.
 Then $dd^c_\la L=0$ on $M$. \end{prop}

 The fact that the holomorphic motion of the repelling $J$-cycles over $M$ imply the pluriharmonicity of $L$ on $M$ was proved in \cite[Theorem 2.2]{BB1} or \cite[Theorem 1.5]{BDM}.
-Proposition \ref{thmHMR} actually provides a more general result.
-The proof needs the following technical lemma.
+Proposition \ref{thmHMR} actually provides a more general result which will also be used for establishing the density of Misiurewicz parameters in bifurcation loci (see subsection \ref{SecMis}).
+The proof requires the following technical lemma.